Folsom Motorcycle Accident Attorney

 - The loss of a limb

 - Traumatic brain injury

-We have been helping good people like you and other motorcycle accident victims since 1982, and we would be honored to take you through this difficult process step by step:
+We have been helping good people like you and other motorcycle accident victims since 1982, and we would be honored to take you through this challenging process step by step:

 - We will sit down together and review your case, discussing possible alternatives.

 - We will speak with the insurance companies and anyone else involved in taking that burden off you and expediting the processing of your case for a just resolution.

 - Finally, if we cannot obtain satisfactory results through discussion with these parties, we will file a personal injury lawsuit and pursue court action on your behalf.

 I wasn't wearing a helmet and was injured in a motorcycle accident.
 Can I still recover damages from the other driver?